gerthmicha/postpb/README.md

 * Interactively chose outgroup with mouse (experimental)

 **Difference**

 * Highlight conflicting nodes between consensus trees of all chains (requires at least 2 tree files)

 **Pairwise Robinson-Foulds**

 * Plot Robinson-Foulds distances of trees within and between chains over generation

 **Bipartition support**

 * Posterior probabilities for any taxonomic group in posterior sample of trees.

+**RWTY**

+* Several plotting functions from the rwty package: autocorrelation, split frequencies, topology traces, and tree space.
+Please refer to the [package vignette](http://danwarren.net/plot-comparisons.html) and this [paper](https://doi.org/10.1093/gbe/evw171) for more information.

 ## Examples
 *postpb* comes with two sets of example data that can be loaded by clicking the buttons under the file selection dialogs in the trace and tree tabs.